Refugees from boats to be electronically tagged ‘like criminals’

 The Home Office would not confirm which asylum seekers would be included in the pilot, but The Independent understands that people will not be tagged immediately upon arriving in Britain in small boats.

-In the guidance, the department states that tagging will only be applied where its application does not breach an individual’s human rights under the Human Rights Act 1998 and European Convention on Human Rights (ECHR).
+In the guidance, the department states that tagging will only be applied where its application does not breach an individual’s human rights under the Human Rights Act 1998 and the European Convention on Human Rights.

-Following the grounding of Tuesday’s flight, home secretary Priti Patel insisted the plan to deport asylum seekers to east Africa would continue, saying: “Many of those removed from this flight will be placed on the next.”
+Following the grounding of Tuesday’s flight, home secretary Priti Patel insisted that the plan to deport asylum seekers to central Africa would continue, saying: “Many of those removed from this flight will be placed on the next.”

 Register for free to continue reading